L-o-A/SmartContracts/contracts/Readme.txt

     - requires Transfer From, Transfer To, ID, Transfer Amount, Tranfer Data
     - user to transfer amount and data from a address to a another address

-safeTransferFrom(from, to, ids, amounts, data)
+safeBatchTransferFrom(from, to, ids, amounts, data)
     - requires Transfer From, Transfer To, IDs, Transfer Amounts, Tranfer Data
     - user to transfer amount and data from a address to another address